 Enjoy, and let me know what you think via Facebook or Instagram.

-For more recipe ideas along with the Sahara accessories and gas bbq range, scroll through our website www.saharabbqs.com
+For more recipe ideas along with the Sahara accessories and gas bbq, scroll through our website www.saharabbqs.com

 More tasty gas BBQ recipes